 Broken heart syndrome

 People with broken heart syndrome may have sudden chest pain or think they're having a heart attack.
-Broken heart syndrome affects just part of the heart, temporarily disrupting your heart's normal pumping function.
-The rest of the heart continues to function normally or may even have more forceful contractions.
+Broken heart syndrome affects just part of the heart, temporarily disrupting the heart's usual pumping function.
+The rest of the heart continues to work properly or may even squeeze (contract) more forcefully.

-The symptoms of broken heart syndrome are treatable, and the condition usually reverses itself in days or weeks.
+The symptoms of broken heart syndrome are treatable.
+Broken heart syndrome usually reverses itself in days or weeks.

 - Chest pain